Universal Relations for Elastic Hybrid Stars and Quark Stars: Results

-The $M$-$R$ relations for the canonical HS models with $\kappa$ up to $7\times10^{26}${\pa} are shown in Fig.~\ref{fig: M-R, HS, vary kappa}.
-The presence of a QM shear modulus effectively stiffens the EoS, and thus a more massive HS can be supported.
+The canonical HS model adopts the {APR} EOS as the NM part and $\{ p_\text{trans}, \Delta\rho, c_\text{QM}^2 \} = \{ 6.00\times10^{33}{\ecc}, 2.00\times10^{13}{\gcc}, 0.33{\cs} \}$ for the CSS parameters.
+The corresponding transition density of this hybrid EOS on the NM side is $1.34${\rhoo}, and the TOV limit is $\approx2.2${\msol}, similar to that of a NS with the same NM EOS.
+In the following, we discuss only the behavior of configurations above $1${\msol} that are astrophysically relevant.
+The $M$-$R$ relations for the canonical HS models with $\kappa$ up to $7\times10^{26}${\pa} are shown in Fig.~\ref{fig: M-R, HS, APR, vary kappa}.
+The presence of the QM shear modulus effectively stiffens the EOS, and thus a more massive HS can be supported.
 The TOV limit is enhanced by $\approx5\%$ when the maximum value of $\kappa$ is considered compared to the fluid limit, qualitatively and quantitatively in agreement with the results reported in Ref.~\cite{Dong:2024lte}.

 Next, we analyze the effects of the QM shear modulus on the universal relations for the HS models.
-Figure~\ref{fig: vs_pc-4, HS, vary kappa} shows that the presence of the QM shear modulus always increases $C$, as well as decreases $\bar{I}$, $\bar{\lambda}_2$, and $\bar{Q}$ for an elastic star at any given central pressure $p_c$.
-Such effects are more pronounced for high-mass configurations with larger central pressure $p_c$, where the elastic QM cores are more massive.
+Figure~\ref{fig: vs_pc-4, HS, APR, vary kappa} shows that the presence of the QM shear modulus always increases $C$, as well as decreases $\bar{I}$, $\bar{\lambda}_2$, and $\bar{Q}$ for an elastic star at any given central pressure $p_c$.
+Such effects are more pronounced for high-mass configurations with larger $p_c$, where the elastic QM cores are more massive.